wesley-silv/Portfolio-React-JS/README.md

 ## Personal Portfolio

-This portfolio is destined to show my skills of work, technologies and abilities and development in my journey of studies.
+This portfolio is destined to show my skills of work, technologies and abilities in development of Web application in journey of studies.

+## Status of project

+- Front-end

 ## Technologies used in this project
 - React
+- TailwindCSS
-- Tailwindcss
+- Vite